 Step 6: Mix thoroughly until everything is well incorporated and the mixture holds together.
 Use your hands!

-Step 7: Scoop about 1 ½ tablespoons of the mixture and roll into balls.
+Step 7: Use a cookie scoop (about 1 ½ tablespoons) and roll into balls.
 Arrange the meatballs on a parchment-lined baking sheet.
 Makes 20-22 meatballs.

 Step 8: Brush or drizzle each meatball with a little bit of olive oil.
 Bake for 30 minutes, flipping them halfway so they get nice and golden.